 5. Thou shall share other people’s posts.

-I briefly mentioned this above, but a huge part of blogging is helping fellow bloggers.
+A huge part of blogging is helping fellow bloggers.
 I started off as a very selfish blogger.
 I did not want to share anyone else’s content because I thought it could compete with mine, or people would like theirs better and go to their site.
 But after discovering Blogging groups online I see how wrong I was.
 We can all help each other grow.

 So if you’re a blogger or entrepreneur who only shares your own content – whether you’re afraid of competition or your page not being cohesive – branch out and share the love.
 I aim to share other blogger’s posts at least three times a week and it’s actually helped my Facebook traffic.